gustavobastian/backend-MERN-MEAN/README.md

 # How to run

-First, installing all the modules needed:
+First, install all the modules needed:

 ```
 npm install